Mark Green (New York politician): 1960s – 1970s

 In 1967, Green interned for Jacob Javits, and while in law school in the early 1970s, was a "Nader's Raider" at Ralph Nader's Public Citizen, where he worked on a lawsuit against the Richard Nixon administration after the firing of Watergate special prosecutor Archibald Cox.
 After law school, Green returned to Washington, D.C., and ran the Congress Watch division of the consumer rights advocacy group Public Citizen from 1977 to 1980.
 In 1976, he managed former U.S. Attorney General Ramsey Clark's campaign for the Senate seat of James Buckley.
 Clark came in third, behind Ambassador Daniel Patrick Moynihan and Representative Bella Abzug.
-Moynihan went on to win the office and serve four terms in the Senate.

 1980s

 In 1980, Green returned to New York City and won the Democratic primary election to represent the East Side of Manhattan in the House of Representatives; he lost the race to Republican incumbent Bill Green (no relation).
 In 1981, Green and songwriter Harry Chapin founded the New Democracy Project, a public policy institute in New York City.
 Green ran it for a 30 years.
 During the 1984 presidential election, he served as chief speechwriter for Democratic candidate Senator Gary Hart, who ran second in the primaries.

 In 1986, Green won the Democratic nomination for the Senate against multimillionaire John Dyson, spending $800,000 to Dyson's self-financed $6,000,000.
 Dyson remained on the ballot as the candidate of the Liberal Party.
-Green lost the general election to Republican incumbent Alfonse D'Amato, who was supported by then mayor Ed Koch; Green filed a formal ethics complaint in the Senate Ethics Committee against D'Amato that resulted in D'Amato's being reprimanded by the Senate after media reports suggested that his nomination as a chair of the Senate Committee of Banking, Housing, and Urban Affairs had been tainted by illegal financing of his Senate campaign.
+Green lost the general election to Republican incumbent Alfonse D'Amato, who was supported by then mayor Ed Koch; Green filed a formal ethics complaint in the Senate Ethics Committee against D'Amato that resulted in D'Amato's being reprimanded by the Senate after media reports suggested that he had exploited his position as chair of the Senate Committee of Banking, Housing, and Urban Affairs to coerce financing of his Senate campaign.

 During his Senate campaign, Green refused to accept money from special interest groups' political action committees (PACs) – which had accounted for 25% of all campaign spending in Congressional campaigns in 1984 – denouncing PACs as "legalized bribery."
 His opinion mirrored the stance of Common Cause, the citizens' lobby that organized to abolish PACs over fears of "special interests" buying votes.